July 21, 2020

 A few years ago we decided to focus on breeding diploid daylilies instead of the tetraploids we had concentrated on since 1991.
-We started by breeding with our original diploid introductions believing that these cultivars embodied many of the traits we admired such as hardiness, vigor, strong scapes, and flowers with clear colors —especially in the purple range.
+We started by breeding with our original diploid introductions believing that these cultivars embodied many of the traits we admired such as hardiness, vigor, strong scapes, and flowers with clear colors —especially in the violet, lavender and purple range.
 We have acquired hundreds of diploid cultivars, both new and old to evaluate and breed with.
+In 2020, we have germinated nearly 10,000 seeds from the 2019 crop.

 Our first small crop of new diploid seedlings bloomed in 2015.
 Since then, we have been pleased by many of the seedlings which include a good number of seedling x seedling crosses.
-We will see some third generation seedlings bloom in 2019.
+We are seeing many third generation seedlings blooming in 2020.
 Because we are doing all our breeding and growing outside in the ground, it takes us at least 2 years to see seedlings bloom.
 Most seedlings take 3 years to show what they are really capable of.

 Annette and John Rice

 We have many mid-late and late blooming daylilies as well as rebloomers.

 Thousands of our new diploid seedlings and all our named cultivars will be in bloom from mid-June through July and into August.
 We will be open by appointment only.
 We hope that conditions will allow people to come and see the beauty!

 View from a knothole in the hayloft of our barn